 There is no shortage of free activities for foreigners to enjoy in Seoul.
 Most temples and museums are free or charge a small entrance fee.
 You can enjoy a day packed full of activities without breaking the bank just by selecting free or cheaper things to do.

-Outdoor activities such parks and gardens are also a great choice for those on a budget without missing the beauty of the city.
-Check out the 10 Magazine Directory and choose the Entertainment catagory to find tons of free places to visit near you.
+Outdoor activities such South Korea’s parks and gardens are also a great choice for those on a budget without missing the beauty of the city.
+Check out the 10 Magazine Directory and choose the Entertainment category to find tons of free places to visit near you.

 To keep fit on a budget, try out free outdoors forms of exercise such as hiking, rather than joining the gym.
 Hiking is extremely popular in Korea and is a great way to save some money while enjoying the beautiful views.
 You can also find beautiful hiking trails to visit via our 10 Magazine Directory.

 The Han River is a popular destination for runners and is an accessible, free alternative to the treadmill.
 In many parks, exercise equipment can be found which is open for public use and will help you cut back on your gym membership.

 Although eating out is generally cheap in Seoul, the meatless meals are always the more economical option.
 Make a habit of choosing the vegetarian dish on the menu and you will find yourself making savings.

 It is also a good idea to stick to eating at Korean restaurants rather than choosing western options which tend to be more expensive- save your favourite home comforts for special occasions.